Deep Sea Fishing San Pancho Mexico | San Pancho Life

-A vacation to San Pancho just is not complete without a morning or entire day spent fishing for sport fish off of the San Pancho coastline.
+A vacation to San Pancho just is not complete without a morning or entire day spent sport fishing off the San Pancho coastline.

 Panga Fishing: One option is to go fishing in San Pancho Mexico in a Mexican panga (open-bow fishing boat with outboard motor) which offers San Pancho visitors a great day of excitement as well as a chance to view the village and surrounding jungles and beaches from the Pacific.
 Success is almost always guaranteed and some of the more common fish include dorado (mahi-mahi), sailfish, marlin, tuna, red snapper, rooster fish, and bonita.
 (See entire list below) Most captains provide ice chests and cushions.